unusual9guy/Image-Classification-CNN/README.md

 # Usage

+1. Download the three models first in the directory of your notebook
-1. Launch the Streamlit interface.
+2. Launch the Streamlit interface.

-2. Upload an image (32x32 RGB).
+3. Upload an image (32x32 RGB).

-3. Click "Make Prediction."
+4. Click "Make Prediction."

-4. View the classification result.
+5. View the classification result.